mmbuw/gispl/thesis/05-gispl.md

 There was already mention of TUIO in the previous part of the chapter.
 As specified in [@tuio1spec], TUIO

 >...is an attempt to provide a general and versatile communication interface between tangible tabletop controller interfaces and underlying application layers.
-It was designed to meet the needs of tabletop interactive multi-touch surfaces, where the user is able to manipulate a set of objects and draw gestures onto the table surface with the finger tips.
+It was designed to meet the needs of tabletop interactive multi-touch surfaces, where the user is able to manipulate a set of objects and draw gestures onto the table surface with the fingertips.

 TUIO as a protocol was built on top of the Open Sound Control protocol, which means that [@tuio1spec]